-As of December 31, 2010, all compensation cost related to options granted under the Incentive Plans was recognized.
+As of December 31, 2011, all compensation cost related to options granted under the Incentive Plans was recognized.
 All options granted under the Incentive Plans were vested as of December 31, 2009.

-Under the Incentive Plans, the compensation committee may award shares of restricted stock to such eligible participants as the Committee determines pursuant to the terms of the Incentive Plans.
-An award of restricted stock shall be subject to such restrictions on transfer and forfeitability provisions and such other terms and conditions subject to the provisions of the Incentive Plans.
-At the time an award of restricted stock is made, the compensation committee shall establish a period of time during which the transfer of the shares of restricted stock shall be restricted and after which the shares of restricted stock shall be vested (the "Restricted Period").
+Under the Incentive Plans, the compensation committee may award shares of restricted stock to eligible participants as the Committee determines pursuant to the terms of the Incentive Plans.
+An award of restricted stock shall be subject to transfer restrictions, forfeit provisions and other terms and conditions subject to the provisions of the Incentive Plans.
+At the time an award of restricted stock is made, the compensation committee shall establish a period of time during which the transfer of the shares of restricted stock shall be vested (the "Restricted Period").
 Except for the shares of restricted stock that vest based on the attainment of performance goals, the Restricted Period shall be a minimum of three years, with incremental vesting of portions of the award over the three-year period permitted.
 If the vesting of the shares of restricted stock is based upon the attainment of performance goals, a minimum Restricted Period of one year is allowed, with incremental vesting of portions of the award over the one-year period permitted.

 The Incentive Plans do not have any limitations on the amount of shares that can be specifically awarded as restricted stock.
-Restricted stock granted during 2010 vests in annual 20% increments beginning on the first anniversary of the date of the grant.
+Restricted stock granted during 2011 vests in annual 20% increments beginning on the first anniversary of the date of the grant.
 The fair value of restricted stock is determined based on the closing price of the Company's common stock on the date of the grant.
-On December 1, 2010 the compensation committee granted 52,100 shares of restricted stock to key employees under the Incentive Plans.
-The weighted-average grant-date fair value of stock granted during 2010 was \$27.09.
+On November 30, 2011 the compensation committee granted 67,600 shares of restricted stock to key employees under the Incentive Plans.
+The weighted-average grant-date fair value of stock granted during 2011 was \$28.43.
+The compensation committee granted 52,100 shares of restricted stock in 2010 with a weighted-average grant date fair value of \$27.09.
 The compensation committee granted 136,700 shares of restricted stock in 2009 with a weighted-average grant date fair value of \$16.66.
-The compensation committee did not grant any restricted stock during 2008.
 A summary of the status of our restricted stock awards is presented in the table below.

-Average

-Grant- Date

-Fair

-Number of Value

-Shares Per Share

-Restricted shares at January 1, 2010 168,150 \$ 20.22

-Granted 52,100 27.09

-Vested (27,093) 24.38

-Forfeited (13,897) 23.02

-Restricted shares at December 31, 2010 179,260 \$ 21.37
+Number of Shares Average Grant-Date Fair Value Per Share Restricted shares at January 1, 2011 179,260 \$ 21.37 Granted 67,600 28.43 Vested (26,912) 24.99 Forfeited (16,218) 24.43 Restricted shares at December 31, 2011 203,730 \$ 22.99